andyrost/solarsnowclearing/README.md

 Install nodeJs from the link here https://nodejs.org/en/download/

 Then, open up the (Windows) command prompt or (Mac) terminal, and navigate to the directory you wish to download the app to.
+If you do not know how, you do not need to navigate anywhere

 Type: git clone https://github.com/andyrost/solarsnowclearing.git